This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

 The Best Blueberry Muffins EVER

-With all that’s going on the in world right now, I know blueberry muffins might not be the most pressing matter you’re thinking of.
-But it’s always been my firm belief that food brings people together.
+It’s always been my firm belief that food brings people together.
 It’s a universal language that can take you back to a specific memory, make a bad day better, or bring a family together.

 So, say hello to the fluffy, moist blueberry muffins of your dreams, complete with a big, crunchy muffin top dusted with sugar.
 You’re going to love them.

 These blueberry muffins are made with 10 ingredients in one bowl!
 They come together as quickly as a batch of pancakes and taste straight out of a bakery!

 Butter: Some people make muffins with oil, but we prefer the buttery, finger licking goodness of butter.
 It is a smidge more work to melt your butter than just using oil, but it’s worth it for the flavor!
 Melted butter will create a silky, tender crumb and keep your muffins perfectly moist!

 Sugar: You’ll use sugar in two places for the best blueberry muffins ever: in the batter and on the tops.
 Sprinkle your muffins with some sugar (preferably coarse sugar) to create that iconic bakery style crunchy muffin top!

 Eggs: 2 eggs keep these muffins fluffy and light without being too eggy!